gomorpheus/morpheus-docs/services/cypher.rst

 Save changes and the secret will be encrypted and available for use.

-If your {morpheus} user role has Cypher: Decrypt permissions, a "DECRYPT" button will be available in the Cypher section to view the secret.
+If your |morpheus| user role has Cypher: Decrypt permissions, a "DECRYPT" button will be available in the Cypher section to view the secret.

 To delete the secret, select `Actions -> Remove` and confirm.